skyde/Interaction/README.md

 # Eye Gaze

-By pressing the toggle eye mouse key (alternate layout left thumb) I enable eye gaze based mouse movement.
-This enables program I made using Tobii eye tracking to control the mouse purely with eye and head movement.
+Pressing the toggle eye mouse enables a custom program which uses Tobii eye tracking to control the mouse purely with eye and head movement.

 # Other